 Present Continuous 1. .
-The pilot usually ((fly) a plane, but today he (study) the new navigation system.
+The pilot usually ( (fly) a plane, but today he (study) the new navigation system.
 2. .
 Passengers (boa ard) the aircraft right now, while the ground crew (load) the luggage . .
 3. .
 Every month, the airline cor mpany (release) a ne wsletter about its latest achievements, but this n nonth they (not/release e) anything yet.
 4. .
 Look!
 The flight attendants (serve) drinks to the passengers, while the captain (an nnounce) the weather conditions.
 5. .
 My friend usually (travel) by air, but this week t he (drive) to his destination.
 6. .
 At the moment, the air traffic controllers (coordinate) the movements of several planes i in the airspace.
 7. .
 Aircraft engines (produce) a lot of noise, so passengers often (wear) noise-car nceling headphones.
 8. .
 The company's CEO (visit) the maintenance han ngar every month, but today he (ha ave) a meeting with the investors.
 9. .
-The airline (offer) special discounts on tickets during the holiday (not/offer) any promoti 1(0.
+The airline (offer) special discounts on tickets during the holiday (not/offer) any promoti 1( 0.
 Passengers (wait) in the departure lounge whi ile the airline staff (check) the eir documents.

 11. The airline usually (provide) complimentary meals during long

 (not/provide) anything.

 w (load) the cargo onto the plane.

 (wait) in the terminal.

 (experience) turbulence during the flight, but

 (be) calm and smooth.

 14. The flight attendant (serve) coffee to the passengers, while the

-pilot(comm nunicate) with air traffic control.
+pilot(comr nunicate) with air traffic control.

 15. The airline CEO (fly) to different destinations regularly, but

 this month he (stay) at the company headquarters.

-16. Airports (in nplement) new security measures from time to time,
+16. Airports (in mplement) new security measures from time to time

 but currently, they (not/implement) any changes.

-17. While the aircraft (approach) the runway, the cabin crew
+(approach) the runway, the cabin crew

 assengers on safety procedures.

 18. The airline usually (operate) daily flights to major cities, but

 this week they (reduce) the number of flights.

 19. Passengers (often/request) assistance for various reasons, but

 right now no one

-20. The airline's marketing tear m (work) on a new advertising
+20. The airline's marketing team m (work) on a new advertising

 campaign, but today they (focus) on customer feedback.

 Exercise 4.6

 Choose the correct form of the verb (Present Simple or Present Continuous) to

 complete each sentence

-1. The airplane engine a lot of noise
+1. The airplane engine a lot of noise.

-a. makes u for or noise.
+a. makes was or noise.

 b. is making

 the safety demonstration right now.

-• a. perform the surety demonstration right now.
+• a. perform

-b. are performing
+• b. are performing

 3. Passengerst heir boarding passes at the gate.

-• a. show F 1
+• a. show

-• b. are showing
+b. are showing

-business meetings on Mondays.
+4. The airline CEO usually business meetings on Mondays.

 • a. has

-• b. is having
+b. is having

-the planes in the sky.
+5. The air traffic controller the planes in the sky.

 • a. directs

-b. is directing
+• b. is directing

-6. Look!
-The passengers excited about the beautiful view.
+excited about the beautiful view.

 • a. look

 b. are looking